Skip to content

 2. Apply to the Court

-You must then send an application form (form N244) to the court, together with the required fee.
-Your application will need to state the grounds for applying for default judgment.
+You must then submit an application form (Form N244) to the court, along with the required fee.
+Your application will need to state the grounds for applying for a default judgment.
 You will need to attach a draft order to your application.
-You will also need to include supporting evidence, showing your reason to set aside the judgment.
+You will also need to include supporting evidence to justify setting aside the judgment.

 For example, your reason for the application might be: